 Karen is a product manager based in Los Angeles with a strong background in the entertainment industry.
 She is passionate about analyzing workflows, identifying pain points, and solving them with improved user experience and design, placing a special emphasis on equity and accessibility.

 In her spare time, Karen manages the branding and is a part-time editor of her husband's popular kid's podcast What If World (occasionally appearing as a guest).
-She previously ran the small business Mallow & Hop, providing gourmet marshmallows with unique flavors to California foodies.

 I don't let anything be harder than it has to be.